hydroper-jet/lang/spec/1.0/source/src/overview/package-manager.md

 ## Registry namespaces

-Registry namespaces allow distinguishing dependencies from different platforms; without registry namespaces, the registry can get cluttered over time and working with different platforms can be a confusing experience.
+Registry namespaces are required to distinguish platforms on which the JetWork program executes.
+Platforms may have incompatible implementations, such as regular expressions, or lacking implementations of certain functions, therefore sharing packages between platforms is not allowed in JetPM.

-A particular package can only depend in two registry namespaces: `*` and another optional registry namespace specified by the package manifest's top-level `registryNamespace` option.
-The `*` registry namespace indicates that the package does not rely on a platform.
+The package manifest's top-level `registryNamespace` option is required and indicates the registry namespace to which the package belongs as well as the namespace on which dependencies are found in the package registry.

-Here is an example of a potential package manifest that uses `http://www.w3.org/web` as its registry namespace:
+Here is an example of a potential package manifest that uses `http://www.airsdk.dev/2008` as its registry namespace:

 **package.json**